Window — Smart UI JavaScript API

 Removes the pinned (fixed) state from the window, allowing the user to freely move or drag the window to a different position on the screen.

-Invoke the unpin method.
+Try a demo showcasing the unpin method.

 Updates an individual tab within a TabsWindow component and modifies its corresponding content section.
 This operation exclusively applies to elements of the TabsWindow type.
 Use this function to change tab labels, update active states, or refresh the content associated with a specific tab within the TabsWindow interface.